 At the guardhouse, at the top of the ramp, guards stood watch.

 Above the guardhouse one structure after another clung to the side of the rock, eventually merging with the main chateau one hundred feet above them.

-The two Lions introduced themselves to the guards, who eyed them with intense suspicion, clearly not interested to know that the new arrivals were Royal Guards of Aquitaine.
+Piers introduced himself to the guards, who eyed them with intense suspicion.
+They were clearly not impressed or even interested to know that the new arrivals were Royal Guards of Aquitaine.

-After a short time, a young man appeared to escort them to Lady Eleanor.
+After a short time, a young man appeared who after a renewal of introductions offered to escort them to Lady Eleanor.

 Piers and John looked the young man up and down in astonishment.
 He wore an open-necked shirt and a short leather jerkin which could never have been fastened.
 He wore hose, which because of the design of the jerkin were exposed to the bottom of the shirt.
 The shirt itself was something to behold.
-Either side of the fastenings, it was embroidered in a narrow vertical band and had a large collar, pleated so that it stood up behind his head to the level of the bottom of his ears.
+Either side of the fastenings, it was embroidered in several narrow vertical bands It had a large collar, pleated so that it stood up behind his head to the level of the bottom of his ears.
 The image was completed by lightweight shoes, which John judged could not have survived a single rainstorm.
-The young man introduced himself as Juan Perez de Pedilla, troubadour to Lady Eleanor.
+The young man introduced himself as Juan Perez de Padilla, troubadour to Lady Eleanor.

-The entrance to the castle was via a small courtyard, which doubled as a stable but which could have accommodated no more than four or five horses.
+Juan led them across the small courtyard, which doubled as a stable but which could have accommodated no more than four or five horses.
 John saw Selene in one of the stalls and made his way over to her, nuzzling her face and whispering gently to her.

-A spiral staircase connected the courtyard to the upper levels, so narrow it only allowed for one person at a time.
+Juan then led them up the spiral staircase which they discovered connected the courtyard to the upper levels, so narrow it allowed for only one person at a time.